Adam-Palacz/Guess_the_number_with_Keras/README.md

 ### 3. Test model using painted number
 Main option.
 Appers paint app windows created in Tkinker where we can paint a number.
-To proceed properly we have to clik on save button and X button to close window.
+To proceed properly we have to click on save button and X button to close window.

 ![paint_app](graphs/paint_app.png)